lombardo-chcg/lombardo-chcg.github.io/_posts/33/2017-08-16-react-+-docker,-part-2.md

 `localhost` in any browser will show the React app.

 And to prove the proxy is working, try `curl localhost/proxy` from a terminal and you should see Google's page content.
-Now just point that proxy target at your backend server and don't sweat the CORS.
+Now just point that proxy target at your backend server and don't sweat the CORS in the browser.